 Late Spring Landscape Photography – Summer is Coming

 In late spring, the season has gone to colour.
 Wildflower meadows are in full bloom, and the trees and shrubs are leafed out with fresh, bright green leaves.

 I spend a lot of time in the mountains during this time of year.
 Walking across an alpine meadow or a tundra field, can take hours because I am constantly distracted by a new wildflower or singing bird.
 It seems the landscape is erupting with life.

-This is the time of year to embrace colour.
+This is the time of year to embrace color.
 Allow your images to become awash with it.
 But how?

 Wildflower meadows, to our eyes, look amazingly colourful.
 Flowers of red and white and blue and purple erupt from every corner of our vision.
 And yet, images often struggle to show that same vivid scene.

-Our eyes will select those points of colour as our focus, while in images, the flowers become specks of colour in an otherwise green space.
+Our eyes will select those points of colour as our focus, while in images, the flowers become specks of color in an otherwise green space.

-That means our images have to do what they can to emphasize the points of colour, and there are two ways to easily do this.
+That means our images have to do what they can to emphasize the points of color, and there are two ways to easily do this.
 The first is to get close.